Sri Lanka cinema family: Fonseka Family

+Dayananda Fonseka was the eldest brother of Malini Fonseka.
+His daughter; Manori Fonseka contributed to several productions such as Kemmura teledrama and the film Pawuru Walalu.
+Manori's brother Nilanga Fonseka is a graphic designer.
+Malini's first younger brother is Mahinda Fonseka, whose daughter Hiruni Fonseka also worked as an actress in the films Anthima Reya and Akasa Kusum.

+Malini's second younger brother was Ananda Fonseka, who was an actor, director and still photographer.
+Ananda's daughter, Samanalee Fonseka, is also an actress who acted in the teledrama Sooriy Vinsathi and films Motor Bicycle, Davena Wihagun and Premaya Nam.
+Samanalee is married to the singer Indrachapa Liyanage, with whom another family is linked to this family tree.
+Her elder brother; Suranga Fonseka acted in the film Sasara Chethana.
+Samanalee's next brother Asanka Fonseka has acted in the film Sthree and teledrama Menalada Puthe Kiridunne.
+Asanka's daughter Kushenya Fonseka is also a child actress who acted in the film Rookada Panchi.

+Upali Fonseka was a brother of Malini.
+His daughter Senali Fonseka is also an actress who played notable characters in the film Siri Parakum and Vijayaba Kollaya as well as television serials Haara Kotiya and Nadagamkarayo.

 Vimala Kantha family

 Vimala Kantha was married to Mudunkotuwa Munasinghe Arachchige Dharmadasa Perera, who was a police sergeant.
 The couple had five children.
 Eldest daughter Sujatha Aththanayaka is a respected songstress in Sinhala cinema.
 Her sister Ranjani Perera is a renowned dance teacher and younger brother Susil Perera is a popular comedian and a musician.
 Sujatha's father, Dharmadasa Perera is the elder brother of popular singer Wasantha Sandanayake.

 Sujatha Aththanayaka and Prem Jayanth, who is considered to be the first superstar of Sri Lankan cinema, are also relatives.
 Sujatha's father Dharmadasa Perera and Ogan Rodrigo's wife are nieces and nephews.
 Ogan Rodrigo got involved in cinema by directing the music for the first Sinhala dialogue film Mana Prayatnaya.
 Ogan's brother Aloy Rodrigo is a famous painter.
 Prem is the son of Aloy Rodrigo.
 Prem was married to fellow actress Nanda Leelanayake sometime in the 1960s and had seven children, two boys - Jagath and Janith - and five girls - Sunila, Sandhya, Anusha, Nirma and Shiroma.